-Alexander Joseph has spent his life juggling his two passions of music & sport.
+Alexander Joseph has been juggling his two passions of music and sport for as long as he can remember.
 As a musician he cut his teeth performing on the open mic scene around the city of Bath, whilst touring the UK with a university formed covers band.
 His commitment to the world of sport stems from his time competing on the international tennis circuit and his more recent coaching roles within Paralympic Sport.

-He's gone on to release several tracks in support of various sport & educational charities and has been a regular performer at Bath's Oxjam festival.
-He also appeared on Channel 4's 'Superhumans' show in the lead up to the 2016 Paralympic Games - where he performed his wheelchair basketball inspired anthem 'GB 365'.
-You may have also heard his wheelchair tennis inspired song 'A Racket In Hand' whilst sat watching the tennis on Henman Hill at Wimbledon!
+He's since gone on to release a selection of songs in support of various sports development initiatives/charities, which led to his appearance on Channel 4's 'The Superhumans Show' in the lead up to the 2016 Paralympic Games, where he performed his wheelchair basketball inspired anthem 'GB 365'.
+You may have also heard his wheelchair tennis inspired song 'A Racket In Hand' whilst watching the tennis at Wimbledon!

-Alexander remains committed to channelling important & heartfelt messages through his music.
-2020 has seen the release of Not Defeated - a song about overcoming adversity & persevering through the challenging times.
-You'll also be able to check out his EP ‘Broken But Beautiful' from 4th September, which draws inspiration from his experiences of fatherhood, mental health, faith, friendship, the loss of a loved one & the need for relentless determination when we pursue our aspirations.
+Alexander remains committed to channelling important and heartfelt messages through his music.
+2020 saw the release of Not Defeated - a song about overcoming adversity & persevering through the challenging times.
+He also released his second EP ‘Broken But Beautiful', which took inspiration from his experiences of fatherhood, mental health, faith, the loss of a loved one & the need for relentless determination when we pursue our aspirations.